Sir William Russell, 4th Baronet

 Sir William Russell, 4th Baronet (c.1654 – September 1709) was an Anglo-Irish politician.

 Russell was the son of Sir John Russell, 3rd Baronet and Frances Cromwell, the youngest daughter of Oliver Cromwell.
-Between 1692 and 1693, he was a Member of Parliament for Carlow Borough in the Irish House of Commons.
-In March 1669 he succeeded to his father's baronetcy.
+Between 1692 and 1693, he was a Member of Parliament for Carlow in the Irish House of Commons.
+In March 1669, he succeeded to his father's baronetcy.

 He married Catherine Gore, and upon his death, Russell was succeeded by their eldest son, William.